Cascade switching current detectors based on arrays of Josephson junctions: Experimental results

 \subsection{Microwave detection}

 A linearly polarized MW signal at $f\simeq 74.5 \ \mathrm{GHz}$ is delivered to the sample in a quasi-optical manner.
-MW attenuation and polarization angle are adjusted using grid polarizers.
+MW attenuation, $\mu$, and polarization angle, $\Theta$, are adjusted using grid polarizers.
 The incoming MW power, $P$, is monitored by a Golay cell.
-Experimental details can be found in the Supplementary.
-All presented measurements are performed at zero magnetic field and $T\simeq$ 3.3 K.